ninezerozeronine/chip-computer/sphinx_docs/modules/clock.rst

 - Two JK flip flops configured to toggle, one fed with the inverse of the gated clock signal to be the delayed signal for the control clock.

-However, in reality the layout is equvalent, but a little more complex due to implementation details in the other chips (active low imputs) and trying to make the best use of space:
+However, in reality the layout is equivalent, but a little more complex due to implementation details in the other chips (active low inputs) and trying to make the best use of space:

 .. image:: images/clock/clock_schematic_reality.png